kuijken/VISQL/README.md

 All code is wrapped by tcsh scripts.

+Copy dot.p3start to .p3start in home directory to define a few p3 startup modules.

+Also copy matplotlibrc to relevant place (eg .config/matplotlib/ ) to homogenize plot style.
+(only a few settings modified from default: some fonts and sizes, and axes.linewidth)

-Copy dot.p3start to .p3start in home directory to define a few p3 startup modules The following python modules are imported by various scripts and need to be present:
+The following python modules are imported by various scripts and need to be present:

 <pre>